nowaproj/docs/docs/data-connections/supabase/connect-supabase.md

 Great!
 Now you can either start fresh with a new project or continue with one you already have.

+#### Use Cases

+We try to help you by giving ideas about which option to use and when to use it.

 - **Start a new Supabase project**: Perfect if you want to start fresh with a clean database.
 - **Connect an existing project**: Best if you already have a Supabase project and want to keep building on top of it.